microsoft/activities/README.md

 initializes the activity sensor instance when the page is loaded.

 The main page does not directly talk to the SensorCore API but a wrapper in ActivitySensor.cs.
-The wrapper tries to use ActivitySensor exposed through Windows.
+The wrapper attempts to use ActivitySensor exposed through Windows.
 Devices.Sensors before falling back to production implementation ActivityMonitor() when the app runs on a real device or with its simulated alternative ActivityMonitorSimulator() when running on emulator.

-All APIs are called through the CallSensorCoreApiAsync () helper function, which helps handling the typical errors, like required features being disabled in the system settings.
+All APIs are called through the CallSensorCoreApiAsync() helper function, which helps handling the typical errors, like required features being disabled in the system settings.